Comfrey is an introduced erect perennial herb, growing on hairy winged branching hollow stems from one to three+ feet

 Below: 1st photo - The wing of the leaf stalk descends down the stem forming a wing on the stem.
 2nd photo - Flowers that are fertile produce 4 brownish-black nutlets that are nearly smooth, angled on two sides with a concave base.

 Notes: Comfrey has made its appearance in the Garden in the 1990s up through at least 2005 when it was mentioned in a Naturalists' report; it was found in the Woodland Garden along Lady-slipper Lane in the Marsh.
 It has not been recorded on any Garden census and is currently absent from the Garden.
-Comfrey is found in most of North American except the far north Canadian Provinces and the far south states of the U.S. Mostly absent also in the great plains states.
+Comfrey is found in most of North America except the far north Canadian Provinces and the far south states of the U.S. Mostly absent also in the great plains states.
 It is a native of Eurasia, brought to North America by the early settlers from Europe.
 It is the only species of Symphytum found in Minnesota.
 The DNR reports its presence but they do not give a county breakdown.

 Medicinal Use: Comfrey has been used for medicinal purposes for several thousand years, beginning in China and then spreading to Europe.
 An external poultice made from the leaves and a decoction or tincture made from the roots has been considered effective in reducing inflammation in the area of a sprain or fracture, allowing the body to heal - and from that ability came the derivation of the common and scientific names.
 The root also contains an abundance of mucilage and the chemical Allantoin in about 0.6% to 0.8% concentration.
 This is is used in ointments for psoriasis and other skin problems.
 Mucilage is used to create a medicine for intestinal disorders.
 The reputation of Comfrey in reducing inflammation, treating of wounds and burns is attributed to the Allantoin.
 Comfrey tea is said to ease bronchial and intestinal disorders but caution was advised in making this as when not in bloom the plant resembles foxglove which is a poisonous plant.
 Mrs. Grieve (Ref. #7) has much detail on the use of this plant.